-- 1. Clarifies that a social worker from whom the gestational carrier may be evaluated in complying with proposed law be a licensed clinical social worker. - 2.
-Adds requirement to the proceeding to approve a surrogacy contract that an independent board certified physician in obstetrics and gynecology or in reproductive endocrinology, not affiliated with a surrogacy agency, deem the use of a gestational carrier medically necessary to assist in reproduction. - 3.
-Adds provision that proposed law is to be null, void, and given no effect if the U.S. Supreme Court determines that the Defense of Marriage provision in our state constitution or that the federal Defense of Marriage Act, defining marriage as the union between one man and one woman, is unconstitutional.
+- 1. Provide that a social worker from whom the gestational carrier may be evaluated in complying with proposed law be a licensed clinical social worker. - 2.
+Add requirement that an independent board certified physician in obstetrics and gynecology or in reproductive endocrinology, not affiliated with a surrogacy agency, deem the use of a gestational carrier medically necessary to assist in reproduction.